People Ask Me ”What’s different for you between Canada and the US? What are American / Canadian cultural differences?”

 I began avoiding certain stops in favor of other ones along the highway, because someone was rude, or it just didn’t fit into what I wanted strangers to see of my country.
 I began favoring others like the small town in New Hampshire that seemed chock-full of military families and devoid of foreigners.
 The Market Basket grocery store was just across the street from the gas station we went to.
 The gleaming wide aisles amazed some.
 One cashier would see me so frequently that she asked me once, “Didn’t I see you over the weekend at the game?”
 To which I’d laugh, saying, “No, I don’t live in New Hampshire.”

-The riders would proffer their blue, green, red passports to prove their ages when purchasing 2 bottles of wine (No sales tax!, I’d tell them).
+The riders would proffer their blue, green, red passports to prove their ages when purchasing 2 bottles of wine (No sales tax!, I’d tell them) at the grocery store.
 This made the cashiers blink a few times at first.
 Toward the end of the first decade of the 2000s it became less of thing to discuss with the store manager.
 The bountiful produce in the store enticed many a rider in the warmer months to grab and share cartons of strawberries back in the car, throwing the stems out the window, or handfuls of blueberries, the occasional peach.

 Bisquits from Corsica, chocolates from Belgium, crackers from Taiwan came out from their personal stashes.